blazehalderman/LocalDownDetector/README.md

 # LocalDownDetector
-IP
-Detects local network outage and reports a message to user
+In Progress: Detects local network outage and reports a message to user